WLOGSolutions/RSuite/docs/basic_workflow.md

 rsuite proj start -n my_project
 ```

-If the folder you working in is not under git/svn control the output should look like this:
+If the folder you are working in is not under git/svn control the output should look like this:
 ```
 2017-09-23 16:39:40 INFO:rsuite:Will create project my_project structure for RSuite v0.9.211.
 2017-09-23 16:39:40 INFO:rsuite:Project my_project started.
 2017-09-23 16:39:40 WARNING:rsuite:Failed to detect RC manager for my_project
 ```

-To avoid warning message you can add `--skip-rc` when calling `rsuite`.
+To avoid warning messages you can add `--skip-rc` when calling `rsuite`.

 ## Step 1.1 - run master file

 ![Run master file](https://github.com/WLOGSolutions/RSuite/blob/master/docs/media/basic_workflow_step_1_1.png "Run master file")

-Every project has a special structure.
-Lets change path to the project
+Every project has a specific structure.
+Let's change the directory to the project directory
-we just created to check it.
+we just created in order to check it.

 ```bash
 cd my_project